-Anterior segment optical coherence tomography is also being studied for preoperative evaluation of intraocular lens power, postoperative assessment of intraocular stability of phakic lens and optic changes related to intraocular lens or ocular media opacities, imaging of intraocular stents and shunts, and for imaging of graft detachment.
+Anterior segment optical coherence tomography is also being studied for preoperative evaluation of intraocular lens power as well as postoperative assessment of intraocular stability of phakic lens and optic changes related to intraocular lens or ocular media opacities.
+Anterior segment optical coherence tomography is also being studied for imaging of intraocular stents and shunts and for imaging of graft detachment.
 However, it is unclear whether these imaging capabilities would improve health outcomes.